Ethan-Robertson/prework-study-guide/README.md

 # Prework Study Guide Webpage

+## Description

-## This is a Prework Study Guide to allow me to learn my baseline skills of HTML, CSS, and JavaScript for my UCF Bootcamp Class.
+This is a Prework Study Guide to allow me to learn my baseline skills of HTML, CSS, and JavaScript for my UCF Bootcamp Class.
 This will also allow me to have a resource to look back to and add new notes throughout my course.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation